kiplin-dev/emblem-generator/README.md

 ### Development

-The point of the project is to provide an emblem generator with your own assets!
+The point of the project is to provide an emblem generator with which you can add your own assets!

-For this, I developed an Asset Generator to generate backgrounds and foregrounds from SVG files.
+For this, I developed an Asset Generator to generate backgrounds and emblems from SVG files.

 To use this Asset Generator, follow the guide ;)